The Venus International Award

 - 8th Year – 2022

-Eigth Research Awards is part of Venus International Science and Technology Awards – VISTA 2022 and is scheduled on 2nd July 2022.
+Eigth Research Awards is part of Venus International Science and Technology Awards – VISTA 2022 and 26 nominees are awarded on on 2nd July 2022.

 - 7th Year – 2021

 Sevent Research Awards is part of Venus International Science and Technology Awards – VISTA 2021 and 19 nominees are awarded on 6th November 2021.

 Sixth Research Awards is part of Venus International Science and Technology Awards – VISTA 2020 and 29 nominees are awarded on 9th January 2021.

 Fifth Research Awards is part of Venus International Research Awards – VIRA 2019 and 80 nominees are awarded on 3rd August 2019.